-MONSTER ENHANCERS: Certain cards, called Monster Enhancers, raise or lower the combat strength of individual monsters.
-(Penalties to monsters are still considered Enhancers.)
-They also affect the number of Treasures a monster is worth.
-Monster Enhancers may be played by any player during any combat.
+Monster Enhancers: Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
+(Penalties to monsters are still considered enhancers.)
+They also affect the number of Treasures the monsters are worth.
+Monster enhancers may ter rift laft mertil, for and.
+Lat. a ner rift laft mertil, for and, an a millen Mertile Sente

-All Enhancers on a single monster add together.
-If there are multiple monsters in a combat, the person who plays each Enhancer must choose which monster it applies to.
+All enhancers on a single monster add together.
+If there are multiple monsters in a combat, the person who plays each enhancer must choose which monster it applies to.
+Note that each monster card is a single monster, even if the name on the card is plural.

-FIGHTING MULTIPLE MONSTERS: Some cards (notably Wandering Monster) allow other monsters to join a combat.
-You must defeat their combined combat strengths in one fight to kill them.
+Fighting Multiple Monsters: Some cards (notably Wandering Monster) allow other monsters to join a combat.
+You must defeat their combined combat strengths to kill them.
 Any special abilities, such as forcing you to fight with your Level only, apply to the entire fight.
 If you have the right cards, you can eliminate one monster from the combat and fight the other(s) normally, but you cannot choose to fight one and Run Away from another.
 If you eliminate one monster, but then run from the other(s), you don't get any levels or Treasure!